ionic-team/ionic-framework/core/src/components/refresher/readme.md

 #### iOS Usage

 Using the iOS native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [ion-spinner Documentation](../spinner#properties) for accepted values.
+See the [Spinner Documentation](../spinner#properties) for accepted values.
 The `pullingIcon` defaults to the `lines` spinner on iOS.
 The spinner tick marks will be progressively shown as the user pulls down on the page.

 The iOS native `ion-refresher` relies on rubber band scrolling in order to work properly and is only compatible with iOS devices as a result.
 We provide a fallback refresher for apps running in iOS mode on devices that do not support rubber band scrolling.